codeforamerica/intake-playbooks/lambda_migration_script.markdown

-- Write UAT script for Prod

-Day1
-- Run Ansible playbook deploy zappa to spin up Staing and Production
-- Validate database settings and turn any special needed.
-- Light UAT
-- Run download and upload data commands from Production to new Production
-- Full UAT
-- Go into maintence mode
-- Do a manual database snapshot

-- Run download and upload data commands from Production to new Production

-- clearmyrecord.codeforamerica.org DNS and set to redirect to clearmyrecord.org
-- Do thing to immediately redirect

-Day2-3
-- Check traffic on old site/domain/bucket
-- Check the new Production is working

-Eventually
-- Turn off old site completely

-Even further
-- Delete everything on Heroku

------- ignore above ------

 Before Day 1
 - Set ttl for clearmyrecord.codeforamerica.org to 60sec
   - Make sure DNS in route53 is set low as well